 Living on the motherboard, a PC's chipset controls the communication between the CPU, RAM, storage and other peripherals.
-The chipset determines how many high-speed components or USB devices your motherboard can support.
-Chipsets are usually comprised of one to four chips and feature controllers for commonly used peripherals, like the your best gaming keyboard, mouse or monitor.
+The chipset determines how many high-speed components or USB devices your best motherboard can support.
+Chipsets are usually comprised of one to four chips and feature controllers for commonly used peripherals, like the your keyboard, mouse or monitor.

 PC chipsets are designed by Intel and AMD but are found on motherboards from a variety of third-party vendors, such as MSI, Asus and ASRock.
 Different chipsets support different CPUs, so when you're buying a CPU, you have to consider that your processor will only work with motherboards using a specific chipset (and CPU socket).

-|CPU Brand||Chipset Name||Use|
+|CPU Brand||Chipset Name||CPU||Market|

 This article is part of the Tom's Hardware Glossary.

 - Dissecting the Modern Motherboard: Connectors, Ports & Chipsets Explained

 - Best Motherboards